ucb-me103/me103-sp26site/_announcements/week-05-announcements.md

 ---
-title: Week 5 -  Experimental Design and Non-Parametric Statistics!
+title: Week 5 - Fourier Transforms and Applications!
 ---

 ## This Week: